The Goldilocks of Pragmatic Understanding: Fine-Tuning Strategy Matters for Implicature Resolution by LLMs: Reproducibility Statement

 \section{Reproducibility Statement}

 We share all the data, human annotations, code used for the evaluations, and the raw results in the supplementary material.
 Additionally, in Appendix \ref{appendix:varianceapicalls} we estimate the variance due to stochasticity in the API's of OpenAI and Cohere.
 Of course, if either OpenAI or Cohere decides to change the models behind the API, the results might look different.
 We publish the exact date and time each API was queried for the results in Appendix \ref{appendix:sec:apitimestamps}.
 Finally, in Appendix \ref{appendix:variancepromptorder} we estimate the variance over the prompt order of the in-context examples.
+The compute used for the experiments is detailed in Appendix \ref{appendix:sec:computeandemissions}.
+The remaining experiments were done with API credits received as a research grant from OpenAI and Cohere.